The new iGoogle

 (click for larger image)

 Introduced in May 2007, iGoogle represented Google's attempt to improve search through personalization and to encourage users to spend more time on Google sites.
-It requires a Google Account, which allows Google to track user actions across its Web properties and to leverage that information to improve services and enhance revenue.
+It requires a Google Account, which allows the company to track user actions across its Web properties and to tap into that information to improve services and enhance revenue.